neidiom/servermonitor/README.md

 # Ruby Server Monitor
-Collection of ruby server monitoring scripts
+This is a configurable Ruby gem providing a collection of server monitoring scripts.

 ### Current scripts provided
 * Mailq - check number of messages in the server's mail queue